bitovi/academy/src/angular/16-order-history-component/order-history-component.md

 ## P4: How to Verify Your Solution is Correct

+✏️ Update  __src/app/order/history/history.component.spec.ts__ to be:

+@diff ./history.component-1.spec.ts ./history.component-2.spec.ts only

-✏️ Update the menu-items spec file  __src/app/order/list/list.component.spec.ts__ to be:
+✏️ Update  __src/app/order/list/list.component.spec.ts__ to be:

 @sourceref ./list.component.spec.ts